TalhaIsrar/RISCV-RV32IM-AXI4-Lite-SoC/README.md

 ### Special Notes

 * In **IF/ID**, no extra instruction register is needed (instruction memory has 1-cycle latency).
 * Some pipelines have flush and enable signals to stall or flush the instructions.
+[Click](src/pipeline_registers/README.md) for more detals.
 * Unused instruction memory addresses are not initalized to anything to avoid reset overhead.
 * Insertion of AXI4 slave makes memory-mapped access take atleast 3 cycles whereas having data memory directly in mem-stage takes 1 cycle.